jekyll/jekyll/_tutorials/convert-html-site-to-jekyll.md

   url: /sample3/
 ```

-(You can store additional properties for each item in this YAML file as desired.)
+(You can store additional properties for each item in this data file as desired.
+Arrange the list items in the order you want them to appear.

-Identify the part of your code where the list of pages appears.
-Usually this is a `<ul>` element with various child `<li>` elements.
-Replace the code with the following:
+To print the list of pages from the data file, use code like this:

 ```liquid
 {% raw %}<ul>